richardbutler/node-spritesheet/README.md

-# node-sprite
+# node-spritesheet

-Node-sprite is a utility to create sprite sheets in node.js.
+Node-spritesheet is a utility to create sprite sheets in node.js.
 Its original intention was to be used as a [Grunt](https://github.com/cowboy/grunt) task, but I decided it was worth abstracting further.